CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Filtering and Anomaly Detection

-\textbf{Cluster-Outlier Joint Approach}.
+Adopting the joint approach is crucial: a clustering method may cause an overestimation of altered APs; {an outlier} detection approach, on the contrary, may underestimate the number of altered APs.
+The joint cluster-outlier approach has the potential to achieve both high precision and high recall of detection.

 Intuitively, as shown in the Fig.\ref{fig: subsets}, the localization results coming from the subsets without altered APs tend to be in the same and the largest cluster and close to the ground truth.
 The largest cluster is deemed as the ``ground truth'' cluster (GTC) of localization mostly containing unaltered APs.
 Similarly, we deem those localization results that is not included in the GTC as non-GTC points and consider all the non-GTC points as the localization results of the subsets containing altered APs.
 In order to detect altered APs, we examine the non-GTC points.
 However, due to the estimation errors, the localization results may be grouped into multiple clusters that are of comparable sizes.
 As shown in Fig. \ref{fig: subsets}, our experiments demonstrate the existence of several clusters that are hard to differentiate their relative significance.
 If we wrongly pick the ``largest'' cluster, the detection of altered AP will fail miserably.
 After the good APs being removed and the altered APs being kept, the accuracy of localization is worse off than that with the original CSI fingerprints.
 To avoid such kinds of mistakes, we only examine the outliers of localization results under such circumstances.
 Fig. \ref{fig: subsets} shows that the marjority of the outliers are generated by the subsets with altered APs.
 On the other hand, the localization results of the subsets of unaltered APs are inclined to be classified together, and may not give rise to many outliers.

-The cluster-outlier joint approach operates in two steps.
-The clustering algorithm runs first in which the classical DBSCAN method \cite{Ester:1996:DAD:3001460.3001507} is employed.
+The cluster-outlier joint approach operates in three steps.
+First, the clustering algorithm runs in which the classical DBSCAN method \cite{Ester:1996:DAD:3001460.3001507} is employed.
 Denote by $C_{1^{st}}$ and $C_{2^{nd}}$ the sizes of the largest and the second largest clusters.
-In the second step, we leverage all the points in the non-GTC points when the ratio $\frac{C_{1^{st}}}{C_{2^{nd}}}$ is greater than a certain threshold $r_0$.
-Otherwise, we transit to the second step by exploiting the outlier detection.